 Again, this should be in reverse order, with the most recent first.
-A clear format, which mirrors the one you use for your education details in the section above, is essential - employers shouldn’t have to search for relevant information, it should jump out at them.
+A clear format, which mirrors the one you use for your education section, is essential.
+Employers shouldn’t have to search for relevant information; it should jump out at them.
 An example format might be:

 Provide details of what you did; the skills you developed and the positive contribution you made to the environment you were in.
-NB/ It is not always possible to provide details of the contribution you made to a work environment if you were present in an untrained / observer capacity but you can still provide specific and measurable information that will enable your prospective employer to quantify your experience.
+Of course, it is not always possible to provide details of the contribution you made to a work environment if you were present in an untrained/observer capacity, but you can still provide specific and measurable information that will enable your prospective employer to quantify your experience.
 For example:

 - Attended four court hearings and one conference with clients, solicitors and experts.